DataDog/integrations-core/ecs_fargate/README.md

 ### Installation

-Install the `dd-check-fargate` package manually or with your favorite configuration manager
+Install the `dd-check-ecs_fargate` package manually or with your favorite configuration manager

 ### Configuration

-Edit the `fargate.yaml` file to point to your server and port, set the masters to monitor
+Edit the `ecs_fargate.yaml` file to point to your server and port, set the masters to monitor

 ### Validation